w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 1. [Modular Privacy Flows - 3 page summary of my Ph.D. dissertation](http://haojianj.in/resource/pdf/modular-privacy-flows-short-summary.pdf)
     - This document describes "how" to enable the virtuous cycle ecosystem.
 The high-level idea is to replace all-or-nothing binary APIs with operator-based APIs.
-    - [Operator-based Data Access for Protecting Users’ Privacy](http://haojianj.in/presentations/2022-09-15-HDSI-industry.pdf) further summarizes the idea of creating a virtuous cycle ecosystem for privacy.
+    - [Operator-based Data Access for Protecting Users' Privacy](http://haojianj.in/presentations/2022-09-15-HDSI-industry.pdf) further summarizes the idea of creating a virtuous cycle ecosystem for privacy.

 2. [Peekaboo - IEEE S&P](http://haojianj.in/resource/pdf/peekaboo-oakland22.pdf)
     - PPeekaboo is a prototype system I have built to demonstrate the vision I described above.
 It leverages an in-home hub to pre-process and minimize outgoing data in a structured and enforceable manner before sending it to external cloud servers.